 Ginger has anti-inflammatory properties, which can help reduce the inflammation of periodontal disease.
 This disease is serious and can eventually lead to bone loss and infection.

 The vitamin A found in carrots promotes healthy enamel.
-The crunchy texture of this vegetable also stimulates the salivary glands which helps to cleanse the mouth of any leftover bits of food.
+The crunchy texture of this vegetable also stimulates the salivary glands which help to cleanse the mouth of any leftover bits of food.

 Teeth Whitening – another solution for a whiter smile